alescicluna/alescicluna.github.io/sample_page3.md

 ## Asteroids Classification: detecting NEOs (Near Earth Objects)

-**Overview:** This project involved building a machine learning model to predict the creditworthiness for loan applicants.
-The model was trained on a historical dataset of loan applications, including features such as score accounting, revenues, ebitda, pfn-to-ebitda ratio, type of industry, and geographical area.
+**Overview:** This project involved building a machine learning model to predict whether a NEO (Near Earth Objects) can potentially hit the Earth.
+The model was trained on a historical dataset which includes more than four thousand different NEOs observed and analysed together with their respective data.

 ### 1. Methods:

-The project mainly used two machine learning algorithms: random forests, and gradient boosting machines. 'score_accounting' and 'score_trend' have been binned.
-Since toward the end of the data preparation process, there were only two features left to impute, I decided to do so using not the median, but the median by the type of industry, in order to get a slightly better approximation.
+The project mainly used two machine learning algorithms: random forests, and gradient boosting machines (plus Logistic Regression as a baseline).
+We deleted reduntant features (e.g., 'Astronomical Units' or 'Epoch Date', which contained information already present in other features), those that contained only one value, as well as duplicates.
-In training the models, cross-validation was always performed, as well as feature selection using algorithms such as RFECV and random search.
+In training the models, cross-validation and robust scalers was performed, as well as an 50 per cent undersampling test, since the target variable was unbalanced.
-The models were tested both with the original data (unbalanced dataset 15-85 per cent) and following undersampling at 35 and 45 per cent.

 ### 2. Results: